 TARI (previously known as TARES, TARSU and TIA)

 TARI is the rubbish collection tax.
 It is calculated based on the size of your property and the number of inhabitants.
 There is a discount for non-residents.
 The tax is calculated by the comune and bills will be sent out to each property.

 If you are selling a property in Italy, there are 2 taxes which you may be liable to pay, if you have owned the property for less than 5 years.

 If you are selling within 5 years of having purchased a property where you have had residency, you should re-purchase another property in Italy within 1 year of the sale, otherwise you will lose the tax benefits of the original purchase.

-If you are selling within 5 years of having purchased a property, and you sell for a higher price than the purchase price, you will have to pay capital gains tax (but, any costs for renovation and improvements to the property can be used to offset the tax, as long as there are invoices for the work).
+If you are selling within 5 years of having purchased a property, and you sell for a higher price than the purchase price, you may have to pay capital gains tax (but, any costs for renovation and improvements to the property can be used to offset the tax, as long as there are invoices for the work).
 If the property was a second home, then you pay capital gains tax.
 If you had residency at the house for more than 50% of the time that you owned it, then you don’t have to pay capital gains tax.